There are really no two ways about it: if a defective product injures you, the manufacturer is liable for the damages.

 The most important factor, perhaps, is the damages you suffered due to the defective product.

-How Can I Estimate the Value of My Claim?
+How Can I Estimate the Value of My Product Liability Claim?

-The best way to make an estimate of your settlement’s value is to add up all the applicable damages.
+The best way to make an estimate of your product liability settlement value is to add up all the applicable damages.